Glyphack/towelie/README.md

-# towelie
+# Towelie

 Local code review tool.
-Fast, easy and without clutter.
+Fast and easy.
+You can add comments and export the comments for your coding agent.

-## Usage
+## Install

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/).